SOS Children's Village Bharatpur

-Strengthen families: Our social centre here offers a family strengthening programme to members of the surrounding communities, which aims to identify struggling families and provide all the support they need so that their children will be safe and healthy and can attend school.
-We grant scholarships for school fees, text books and school uniforms to children and we run a day-care centre where working parents can leave their children during the day.
-We also provide counselling and information on health and hygiene issues so that parents can care for their children as best as they can.
+Strengthen families: Our social center here offers a family strengthening program to members of the surrounding communities, which aims to identify struggling families and provide all the support they need so that their children will be safe and healthy and can attend school.
+We grant scholarships for school fees, text books and school uniforms to children, and we run a day-care center where working parents can leave their children during the day.
+We also provide counselling and information on health and hygiene issues so that parents can care for their children as good as they can.

 Care in SOS families: For children from the region who are no longer able to live with their parents, 14 SOS families can provide a loving home.
 In each family the children live with their brothers and sisters, affectionately cared for by their SOS mother.